 What is a Court Marriage?

-Court marriage, also known as civil marriage or registry marriage, is a legal and formal union between two individuals that is performed in a court of law.
-It is a simple and quick process that does not require elaborate ceremonies or religious rituals.
+Court marriage, also known as civil marriage or love marriage, is a legal and formal union between two individuals that is (in several countries) performed in a court of law.
+But in Pakistan, It is a simple and quick process that does not require elaborate ceremonies or religious rituals.
 Many couples opt for court marriage due to its simplicity and convenience.

 If you are considering court marriage, there are a few things that you need to know to ensure that the process is smooth and hassle-free.
 In this comprehensive guide, we will cover everything you need to know about court marriage, from the legal requirements to the documentation process and the rights and responsibilities of the couple after the marriage.

 The legal requirements for court marriage may vary depending on the country or state you reside in.
 In general, the following are the common requirements for court marriage:

 Age: The legal age for marriage varies from country to country.
 In most countries, the legal age for marriage is 18 years.
 However, in some countries, minors can get married with the consent of their parents or legal guardians.

 Identity Proof: Both the bride and the groom need to provide identity proof, such as a National Identity Card, a Passport or a Driver’s License, to prove their age and identity.

 Address Proof: In some countries, the couple needs to provide address proof, such as a utility bill or a bank statement, to prove their current address.

 Marital Status: The couple needs to provide proof of their marital status, such as a divorce decree or a death certificate of their previous spouse, if any.